koormath/dataverse/README.md

-<h2>Extracting Metadata from Datasets in Dataverse Using a Python Script</h2>
+<h2>Harvesting the Metadata from Datasets in Dataverse Using a Python Script</h2>

-If you are using this on the same server, you could run this script directly.
+If you are using this script on the dataverse installed server where the python package are available, you could run it on the terminal.

-I have prepared this document to extract the metadata from datasets using Python 3.14 in Windows 11.
+I have prepared this document to extract metadata from datasets using Python 3.14 on Windows 11.
+We are using the OAI protocol to harvest the metadata.

 1. Install Python 3.14 on a Windows system
 <a href="https://www.python.org/downloads/windows/">https://www.python.org/downloads/windows/</a>

-2. Add a path to the Python in Environmetal Variables
+2. Add a path to Python in Environmental Variables

 Eg:- <br>
   D:\Python\